Discworld (world): Genua

 The most notable region beyond the Sto Plains is the small city of Genua, a Morporkian-speaking nation that bears some resemblance to New Orleans.
 Its most significant appearance in the books is in Witches Abroad.
 It is in an area called the Swamplands, some distance from the Sto Plains/Ramtops locations of most of the books.

 The name Genua is probably based on Genoa, a city in Italy.
 However, Genua bears a striking resemblance to the French and Caribbean-influenced American South, especially New Orleans.
 Local transport is by cattle- or troll-powered paddleboats with onboard gambling.
 The local witch, Erzulie Gogol, is a Voodoo mambo complete with personal zombie (in her case, that of the former ruler of the principality, Baron Saturday, who himself shares a name with a famous Voodoo god) and the local food is essentially Cajun cuisine, including gumbo.

 During the events of Witches Abroad the city was ruled by an evil fairy godmother, Lily Weatherwax, (sister of Lancre witch Esme Weatherwax) though she went by the name Lilith de Tempscire (a French calque of "weather"+"wax").
 She was obsessed with fairy tales and thought she could force everyone to be happy if only she could get them to follow the logic of the "happy ending."
 Under her rule, innkeepers who were not fat and jolly or inclined to tell jokes were sent to the dungeon, and Genua's ruler, the Baron Saturday, was murdered so that his heir apparent, Ella, could be a neglected orphan, as the tales dictated.
 Soon, the city began to resemble a skewed version of Disneyland.
 The name "Genua" therefore could also be an ironic echo of "genuine", which is exactly what Genua, at this time, was not.
-Eventually, thanks to the efforts of the Lancre Coven, Lily was deposed and sent to a dimension of endless mirrors, and Ella was able to assume her role as Baroness of Genua without marrying a frog like Lily had intended.
+Eventually, thanks to the efforts of the Lancre Coven, Lily was deposed and sent to a dimension of endless mirrors, and Ella was able to assume her role as Baroness of Genua without marrying a frog as Lily had intended.

-Genua was most likely established as a far flung colony of the Morporkian Empire, explaining why it shares more similarities with Ankh-Morpork/Sto Plains than its immediate neighbours Überwald and Muntab.
-The state first gained power under General Tacticus, who, having been sent there by the Morporkian Empire to stay out of the way, proceeded to declare war on Ankh-Morpork.
+Genua first gained power under Tacticus, a former general of the Morporkian Empire who was invited to become King of Genua after the previous royal family died out due to interbreeding (with the last king having attempted to continue his line with himself).
+After evaluating which nation posed the greatest threat to his new kingdom, Tacticus proceeded to declare war on Ankh-Morpork.
+Tacticus' influence on Genua may explain its use of Morporkian as its main language and greater cultural similarities with Ankh-Morpork and the Sto Plains instead of with Überwald and Muntab.

 According to the novel Going Postal, Genua is located approximately 2000 mi from Ankh-Morpork by road, a journey of two months by stagecoach.
 A faster method is to travel by flying broomstick, whereby the city can be reached in a single day, though this may involve losing one's ears or freezing to death.